GippsAero GA8 Airvan: Operators

 228 Airvan 8s were in service as of July 2019.

 Civil

 The GA8 is popular with air charter companies, skydiving operators and small feeder air carriers.
-Larger operators include the Civil Air Patrol (CAP) which flies 18 Airvans for search and rescue operations.
-They are also used in CAP for long range disaster response and relief as well as airborne damage assessment missions.
+Larger operators include the Civil Air Patrol (CAP) which at one time flew 18 Airvans for search and rescue operations and long range disaster response and relief as well as airborne damage assessment missions.
+Beginning in 2022, CAP started phasing the Airvan out of their fleet.
 Mission Aviation Fellowship Australia operates 11 Airvans, providing air-transport services in developing countries.
 Mission Aviation Fellowship Suriname operates three Airvans.